GUIDELINES FOR EVENT ORGANISERS

 SSP 20 Scrutineering Reference Sheet

-To ensure that all checks have been completed prior to the event, it is recommended that Event Secretaries check that a Parent/Guardian Consent has been completed for any driver is under 18 years of age, and that competitor’s competition licenses are checked using Motorsport Australia’s online batch license check facility.
+To ensure that all checks have been completed prior to the event, Event Secretaries should check that a Parent/Guardian Consent has been completed for any driver is under 18 years of age, and that competitor’s competition licenses are checked using Motorsport Australia’s online batch license check facility prior to the event.

 The Motorsport Australia Event Entry system has all competitors legally declare that they are a current member of a Motorsport Australia affiliated Sporting Car Club, that they have read the Supplementary Regulations and Drivers Briefing Notes and have inspected and checked their vehicle and that it complies with the Events’ scrutineering requirements.